News

 Workshop title Design With Data date 2023-05 venue Cooper Hewitt

 This year, the Cooper Hewitt Smithsonian Design Museum's national design competition invited students to design with data for thier communities.
-Three finalist teams convened in Cambridge, Massachusetts, for a two-day workshop exploring climate equity among other themes.
-We were delighted to serve as mentors.
+Three finalist teams convened for a two-day workshop on design methods.
+We are delighted to serve as mentors for this year's cohort.

 San Francisco Bay Estuary

-Helen presents at the 16th International Summit on Sustainability in Santiago, Chile, January 2020.
-The panel focuses on urbanization and geologic vulnerability in Northern California as a comparative case study.
-Also contributing are California Geological Survey scientists who analyze geologic hazards.
+Helen presents research at the 16th International Summit on Sustainability in Santiago, Chile, in January.
+The panel focuses on urbanization and geological instability.
+Our collaborators, scientists at the California Geological Survey, will also present.
 The event is hosted by UC Chile Architecture, Urban Design, and Urban Studies.

 Studio title Climate Pilots date 2020-01 venue University of California, Los Angeles